trotsky94/Advanced-Smart-Contracts/notes/smart-contract-security-audit/lab/README.md

 # Lab : Security Audit
-This project is used for practicing security audit on following contracts intentially coded with security vunerabilities.
+This project is used for practicing security audit on following contracts intentionally coded with security vulnerabilities.

 ## Task
 - Create a word document